StemVibrations/STEM/docs/tutorial5.rst

 ..    # END CODE BLOCK

-Now that the geometry is generated, materials, loads and boundary conditions are assigned.
-The mesh specifications can be defined.
-In this case, the general element size is set to 1.0 and the element size of the soil layer "soil_layer_1_group_2" is set to 0.2.
+After which the mesh size can be set.
+The mesh will be generated when the Stem class is initialised.

 .. code-block:: python

     model.set_mesh_size(element_size=1.0)
-    model.set_element_size_of_group(element_size=0.2, group_name="soil_layer_1_group_2")

 ..    # END CODE BLOCK

+Now that the geometry is defined, the solver settings of the model has to be set.
-Below it is shown how the solver settings are defined.
-The analysis type is set to "MECHANICAL" and the solution type of the first stage is set to "QUASI_STATIC".
-The start time is set to 0.0 second and the end time is set to 0.1 second.
-The time step size is set to 0.025 second.
-Furthermore, the reduction factor and increase factor are set to 1.0, such that the time step size is constant throughout the simulation.
-Displacement convergence criteria is set to 1.0e-4 for the relative tolerance and 1.0e-12 for the absolute tolerance.
-No stress initialisation is used.
-Furthemore, all matrices are assumed to be constant.
-Cg is used as a linear solver.
-Further solver settings are set to the default settings.
+The analysis type is set to "MECHANICAL" and the solution type is set to "QUASI_STATIC".
+Then the start time is set to 0.0 second and the end time is set to 1e-2 second.
+This is enought to perform the static initialisation of the model.
+The time step size is set to 0.001 second.
+Since the problem is linear elastic, Linear-Newton-Raphson is used as a solving strategy.
+The Newmark scheme is used for the time integration.
+Because the problem is quasi-static in reality the integration method falls into Euler-Backward, but this is taken care of in STEM.
+The user can proceed with the Newmark scheme, which is convenient for the next stage that it is dynamic.
+Stresses are not initialised since the "stress_initialisation_type" is set to "NONE".
+Since the problem is linear elastic, the stiffness matrix is constant and the mass and damping matrices are constant, defining the matrices as constant will speed up the computation.
+Because the problem is quasi-static the Rayleigh damping is coefficients are set to 0.

 .. code-block:: python

-    # set time integration parameters
-    end_time = 0.1
+    end_time = 1e-1
-    delta_time = 0.025
+    delta_time = 1e-2
+    analysis_type = AnalysisType.MECHANICAL
+    solution_type = SolutionType.QUASI_STATIC

     time_integration = TimeIntegration(start_time=0.0, end_time=end_time, delta_time=delta_time,
                                        reduction_factor=1, increase_factor=1, max_delta_time_factor=1000)

-    # set convergence criteria
     convergence_criterion = DisplacementConvergenceCriteria(displacement_relative_tolerance=1.0e-4,
                                                         displacement_absolute_tolerance=1.0e-12)

-    # set solver settings
+    strategy_type = LinearNewtonRaphsonStrategy()
+    scheme_type = NewmarkScheme()
+    linear_solver_settings = Cg()
+    stress_initialisation_type = StressInitialisationType.NONE
-    solver_settings = SolverSettings(analysis_type=AnalysisType.MECHANICAL,
+    solver_settings = SolverSettings(analysis_type=analysis_type, solution_type=solution_type,
-                                     solution_type=SolutionType.QUASI_STATIC,
-                                     stress_initialisation_type=StressInitialisationType.NONE,
+                                    stress_initialisation_type=stress_initialisation_type,
                                     time_integration=time_integration,
                                     is_stiffness_matrix_constant=True, are_mass_and_damping_constant=True,
                                     convergence_criteria=convergence_criterion,
-                                     linear_solver_settings=Cg())
+                                    strategy_type=strategy_type, scheme=scheme_type,
+                                    linear_solver_settings=linear_solver_settings, rayleigh_k=0,
+                                    rayleigh_m=0)

 ..    # END CODE BLOCK

 Now the problem data should be set up.
-The problem should be given a name, in this case it is "variation_z".
-The problem will be solved on 4 threads.
+The problem should be given a name, in this case it is "compute_train_with_joint".
 Then the solver settings are added to the problem.
-And the problem definition is added to the model.

 .. code-block:: python

     # Set up problem data
-    problem = Problem(problem_name="variation_z", number_of_threads=4,
+    problem = Problem(problem_name="compute_train_with_joint", number_of_threads=8,
                       settings=solver_settings)
     model.project_parameters = problem

 ..    # END CODE BLOCK

-Before starting the calculation, it is required to specify why output is desired.
-In this case, displacement, velocity and acceleration is given on the nodes and written to the output file.
+Before starting the calculation, it is required to specify which output is desired.
+In this case, displacement, velocity and acceleration are given on the nodes and written to the output files.
 In this test case, gauss point results are left empty.
+For this stage the velocity and acceleration are zero, since the calculations is quasi-static.

 .. code-block:: python